 He is a popular garden presenter at events throughout South East Queensland and Sydney where his enthusiasm for collecting and growing unusual plants inspires other gardeners to expand their growing experience to ornamental (native and non-native) and edible plants.

-Paul strongly believes in creating gardening experiences throughout his presentations and demonstrations covering topics such as new introductions, old-fashioned, rare, common, native and non-native, edible and poisonous plants – for now and future generations with the current growing conditions and potential climate change.
+Paul strongly believes in creating gardening experiences through his presentations and demonstrations covering topics such as new introductions, old-fashioned, rare, common, native and non-native, edible and poisonous plants – for now and future generations with the current growing conditions and potential climate change.

 Diversity in a garden or landscape is a fundamental necessity for creature diversity in our urban lives.
 Gardening is all about sharing and experiencing what nature has on offer.